GillianZhu/HORLN/README.md

 it into three sets for training, validation, and testing.
 The preprocessed data has been saved in the `datasets/electricity.zip` file, please unzip the file and put it to the `datasets/electricity` folder.

 ## Train
 The command to train our HORLN has been written in `Ours/train.sh`.
 Please run the bash file and the HORLN will be trained for 200 epochs.
 The parameters of the models will be saved in the `checkpoints/electricity_elec_horln` folder.
+Please add a parameter `--gpu_ids -1` when running with CPU.
 ```
 cd Ours
 bash train_horln.sh
 ```

 ## Validate and Test
 After training, the saved models of each epoch could be validated and tested by the following commands, respectively.
 The prediction results will be saved in the `results/electricity_elec_horln` directory, and two summary tables named `electricity_elec_horln_validation.csv` and `electricity_elec_horln_evaluation.csv` will also be generated.
+Please add a parameter `--gpu_ids -1` when running with CPU.
 ```
 cd Ours
 bash val_horln.sh